visit-dav/visit/src/doc/building_visit/Common_Build_Scenarios.rst

     --thirdparty-path /usr/projects/views/visit/thirdparty_shared/3.1.3 \
     --makeflags -j6

-This built the third party libraries and generated a ``tr-fe2.cmake`` config site file.
+This built the third-party libraries and generated a ``tr-fe2.cmake`` config site file.
 The ``Setup VISITHOME & VISITARCH variables.`` section was changed to